dawidsug/Clinic/README.md

 This project was created because I needed an app for making diets.
 It was a good opportunity to train C# programming skills by creating C# desktop app with WinForms.
 Application provides basic functionalities, such as:

--registration (with validation) and logging in for users -creating products, meals and diets
+- registration (with validation) and logging in for users
+- creating products, meals and diets
--adding and managing clients
+- adding and managing clients